-With the Paris talks now over, many people around the globe are eagerly waiting to see how their country will fulfil its emission reduction targets.
-While this has captured the public’s attention across the world, local governments have been quietly leading the way—pushing ambitious climate action plans that will bring about empower communities and wean area’s completely off of fossil fuels.
+With the dealine aproaching set at the Paris conference, we are eagerly waiting to see our country fulfil its emission reduction targets.
+Many countries are still way behind on schedule.
+While this has captured the public’s attention across the world, local governments have been quietly leading the way—pushing ambitious climate action plans that will bring about empower communities and wean area’s completely off of fossil fuelfired energy generation.

 Recent concerns of global warming and the costs of diesel have led to the increasing use of renewable sources for electricity generation.
 If renewable energy is used then the cost of diesel fuel to run the generators can be greatly reduced.

 Replacing the costly diesel with a renewable power supply can be a very interesting business case on islands, remote locations, mining sites, water treatment plants, desalination plants, irrigation systems, resorts, for power utilities, farms, agricultural industry and temporary power supply for extensive waterworks projects or defence.
 All without or diminishing the carbon footprint.

 It is also important to understand in an early stage if there are any potential showstoppers.
 What is the legislation, do you need any permits and what are the lead-times.
 A risk assessment should start as early as possible to avoid issues during the process.